smmnloes/pyMDB/README.md

 ### Legal disclaimer
 Imdb does only allow the database information to be used for personal and non-commercial use.
-Therefore you are not allowed to deploy this application publicly or use it in any way not permitted by Imdb.
+Therefore you are not allowed to use this application in any way not permitted by Imdb.

 That's it.
 Have fun!
 Contributions and feedback always welcome!